 Several recent studies suggest that being significantly overweight may be detrimental to more than just your health.
-When considering liposuction Nashville residents may want to consider the impact of these studies and their broader implications.
+When considering liposuction Cool Springs residents may want to consider the impact of these studies and their broader implications.

 In the first study, ten participants of average build were dressed in prosthetic suits that made them appear obese.
 Once in the “fat suits”, each person was sent into a variety of stores and simulated a standard shopping experience.
 The study recorded parameters such as the time it took for recognition by store employees, the amount of time store employees spent assisting the customers, and the amount of eye contact.
 The conclusion was that the overall treatment of non-obese customers was better than the treatment of the obese.
 For the obese customers, average recognition time was more than twice as long, average assistance time was less than half along, and eye contract was minimal.